Top 5 Problems with Crypto Tax Software

 Missing Calculations from Prior Years:

 Similarly, if you’ve been interacting with crypto for multiple years but this is your first time reporting, you need to start at the beginning.
-It’s critical to have your cost basis for each taxable event; this is what determines whether you had a gain or a loss.
+It’s critical to have your cost basis for each taxable event; this is what determines whether you had a capital gain or a loss.

 This is only possible if you’ve uploaded all your data and calculated your gains from the first year you started using crypto.